UtilityGenAI

 So, ElevenLabs output emphasized indistinguishable from human.

-Look, Output quality: Cursor excels when general use is priority.
-ElevenLabs when general use matters most.
+Look, Output quality: Cursor excels when An AI-first code editor forked. is priority.
+ElevenLabs when One of the most realistic AI voice generators and text‑to‑speech APIs available. matters most.

 ⚖️ Verdict